nikist97/Python-DataStructures/README.md

 graph = Graph(float, True, True, True)
 # only floats can be added to the initialized graph; the graph is directed, oriented and weighted

-graph.size() # returns the number of elements in the graph len(graph) # same as graph.size()
+graph.size # the number of elements in the graph len(graph) # same as graph.size

 str(graph) # returns a string in the format 'Graph: directed - boolean, oriented - boolean, weighted - boolean'

-graph.type() # returns the type of node values in the graph, returns None if all types of elements are allowed
+graph.type # the type of node values in the graph, returns None if all types of elements are allowed
 # if this method doesn't return None, only nodes of the returned type can be added to the graph

-graph.is_directed() # returns True if the graph is directed and False otherwise
+graph.directed # True if the graph is directed and False otherwise

-graph.is_oriented() # returns True if the graph is oriented and False otherwise
+graph.oriented # True if the graph is oriented and False otherwise

-graph.is_weighted() # returns True if the graph is weighted and False otherwise
+graph.weighted # True if the graph is weighted and False otherwise

 item = "test_element"
 graph.contains(item) # returns True if item is in the set of nodes of the graph and False otherwise